zchee/golang-wiki/CreatingSubRepository.md

 	- Create "cla: yes" and "cla: no" labels, they need to exist so that [@googlebot](https://github.com/googlebot) can automatically apply them.
 (Without a "cla: yes" label, PRs won't be imported into Gerrit.)
 3. Modify the `x/build/repos` package.
 4. Bump x/website's `go.mod` dep of x/build with `go get -u golang.org/x/build/repos`
-5. Redeploy all affected commands in the following order:
+5. Redeploy all affected commands: (the order shouldn't matter)
-	1. `cmd/gitmirror` first
+	1. `x/build/cmd/gitmirror`
-	2. `maintner/maintnerd` second
+	2. `x/build/maintner/maintnerd`
 		- Note that it's expected for the new repo not to appear in maintner until first issue or PR is created (see [#25744](https://golang.org/issue/25744)).
-	3. `cmd/gerritbot` third
+	3. `x/build/cmd/gerritbot`
+	5. `x/build/app/appengine`
-	4. `cmd/golangorg` fourth
+	4. `x/website/cmd/golangorg`